If I could, I would sit on a rock in the middle of a beautiful meadow, and coach all comers for free. It would be my honor and joy.

 Because this model isn’t common, and because I’ve found people really struggle to figure out what’s appropriate, here’s a guide you can use in considering whether you can be appropriately generous with me:

-- I expect that your generosity will extend, at a minimum level, to $175 per month.
-As you do better, what you offer should be more generous.
+- I expect that your generosity will extend, at a minimum level, to $200 per month.
+If we’re working on your business, as you do better, what you offer should be more generous.

 - I expect that your generosity will extend, at a minimum level, to $45 for 30 minutes with me, and $90 for one hour with me.
 I also expect that you’ll be able to make your love offering within two business days of the day we coach.